morganleek/new-bones/README.md

-# Good Bones
+# New Bones
-Good Bones is an empty framework to build Wordpress themes with Gutenberg
+New Bones is an empty framework to build Wordpress themes with Gutenberg

 ```bash
 # Install dependencies